githubharald/CTCDecoder/README.md

 - data/corpus.txt: the text from which the language model is generated.
 In this case it is just the scrambled ground-truth text.

 ## Notes
-These python scripts are intended for tests and experiments.
+These Python scripts are intended for tests and experiments.
 For productive use I implemented the functions in C++ (for performance reasons) and then added them to TensorFlow as custom ops.

 The ground-truth text is "the fake friend of the family, like the" and is a sample from the IAM Handwriting Database \[4].